Cast: Oma Nnadi, Desmond Elliot, Alex Ekubo, Ken Erics and Yvonne Jegede-Fawole

 Oma’s diction as Annabelle was not that great.
 Annabelle is supposed to be an educated, classy woman of the upper class and to be fair, she sounded like that most of the time.
 But in visual performances such as this, consistency is the key.
 In this case, Annabelle sometimes sounds like a woman who is trying to blend into the upper class which is what her twin Emma is supposed to do and did.

-Overall, the movie is rated 8/10.
-Being Annabel is an example of not judging a book by its cover until you’ve read the contents.
+Overall, Being Annabel is an example of not judging a book by its cover until you’ve read the contents.
 The movie may not have The Wedding Party’s successful hype at the box office but I see it as a silent box office hit.
 Therefore, Being Annabel should be highly recommended to all movie goers.

 Have you seen the movie?
 Tell us what you think.